awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-remediationconfiguration.md

 `RetryAttemptSeconds`  <a name="cfn-config-remediationconfiguration-retryattemptseconds"></a>
 Maximum time in seconds that AWS Config runs auto\-remediation\.
 If you do not select a number, the default is 60 seconds\.
-For example, if you specify RetryAttemptsSeconds as 50 seconds and MaximumAutomaticAttempts as 5, AWS Config will run auto\-remediations 5 times within 50 seconds before throwing an exception\.
+For example, if you specify RetryAttemptSeconds as 50 seconds and MaximumAutomaticAttempts as 5, AWS Config will run auto\-remediations 5 times within 50 seconds before throwing an exception\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)